frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMePortfolioOverview.md

 # Use Cases

+- What is my overall APDEX score?
-- Is user experience impacting my conversion rate?
+- Is my user traffic increasing?
+- Do I have application efficiency issues?
-- Do I have conversion risk due to user experience?
+- Do I have any poor performance trend issues?
-- Are performance and error trends impacting my conversion rate?
-- Do I have conversion rate drops during certain timeframes?
+- Do I have any error trend issues?
+- Is any application experience high error rates?
+- Is any application suffering from poor performance?
-- What days/times do I have good conversion rates?
+- What days/times do I have good user experiences?
-- Are my users converting efficiently?
-- Does a change in my APDEX score impact my conversion rate?

 # Install Instructions